MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     _Empty Resource group blade_

 You created a resource group, but that group is currently empty.
 The next step is to create something to go in it.

 <a name="Exercise2"></a>
 ## Exercise 2: Create the SLURM Ubuntu cluster from an Azure Quickstart resource template
-The Azure Resource Manager is a fantastic feature that allows you to provision applications using declarative templates.
+The Azure Resource Manager allows you to provision applications using declarative templates.
 A template contains a complete description of everything in your application, including virtual machines, databases, Web apps, IP addresses, and other resources.
 Templates can include parameters that users will be prompted to fill in each time an application is deployed.
 And templates can invoke scripts (on Windows, a script could even apply a PowerShell Desired State Configuration, or DSC) to initialize resources to a known and consistent state.
 The idea is that you can use the same template repeatedly and consistently during every stage of your application or research lifecycle.

 As an example, suppose you are working on a High-Performance Computing (HPC) experiment.
 By creating a template, you can easily share the complete application, and optionally the data that goes with it, with colleagues.
 This makes it easy for others to spin up their own instances of the application, which means more time researching and less time configuring.
 To learn more about Azure Resource Manager templates, you can read the [documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/) online.